 There is a lot of very helpful information on directing road races out on the web.
 Follow some of these links to learn more.

-Our ChronoTrack partners have an excellent blog where they frequently post articles to help race directors.
-Subjects range from race directing itself, to planning a race, event marketing, and sponsorship.
+Our ChronoTrack/Athlinks partners have an excellent blog where they frequently post articles to help race directors.
+Subjects range from race directing itself, to race promotion, event marketing, and sponsorship.

 Road Race Management.
 A look at race directing from the professional management side, although they do offer publications and forums to assist the beginning race director.